A3G1/Navigus-Assignment-2/README.md

 # Navigus-Assignment-2
-Developed a Slot Booking Calendar using PHP and MySQL Language Used for Front-End:
+Developed a Slot Booking Calendar
+Language Used for Front-End:
-PHP (version 7)
+PHP (version 7),
-HTML
-CSS
+HTML,
+CSS.

 Language Used for Back-End:
-MySQL
+MySQL.

 Server for Localhost
-XAMPP (v3.2.4)
+XAMPP (v3.2.4).

 Project Architectectire: